tomxiong/docker-baseimage/README.md

 First, ensure that `nsenter` is installed.
 At the time of writing (July 2014), almost no Linux distribution ships the `nsenter` tool.
 However, we provide [a precompiled binary](#docker_bash) that anybody can use.

+Now that you have the container's main process PID, you can use `nsenter` to login to the container, or to execute a command inside it:

+    # Login to the container
+    nsenter --target <MAIN PROCESS PID> --mount --uts --ipc --net --pid bash -l

+    # Running a command inside the container
+    nsenter --target <MAIN PROCESS PID> --mount --uts --ipc --net --pid -- echo hello world

+<a name="docker_bash"></a>
+#### The `docker-bash` tool

+Looking up the main process PID of a container and typing the long nsenter command quickly becomes tedious.
+Luckily, we provide the `docker-bash` tool which automates this process.
+This tool is to be run on the *Docker host*, not inside a Docker container.

+This tool also comes with a precompiled `nsenter` binary, so that you don't have to install `nsenter` yourself. `docker-bash` works out-of-the-box!

+First, install the tool on the Docker host:

+    curl --fail -L -O https://github.com/phusion/baseimage-docker/archive/master.tar.gz && \
+    tar xzf master.tar.gz && \
+    sudo ./baseimage-docker-master/install-tools.sh

+Then run the tool as follows to login to a container:

+    docker-bash YOUR-CONTAINER-ID

+You can lookup `YOUR-CONTAINER-ID` by running `docker ps`.

+By default, `docker-bash` will open a Bash session.
+You can also tell it to run a command, and then exit:

+    docker-bash YOUR-CONTAINER-ID echo hello world